Audiosutras/documentation/docs/amazing_lists.md

 [PIPX](https://pypa.github.io/pipx/)
 Install and Run Python Applications in Isolated Environments

+[Asyncpg](https://magicstack.github.io/asyncpg/current/) is a database interface library designed specifically for PostgreSQL and Python/asyncio.

 [Psycopg 3](https://www.psycopg.org/psycopg3/docs/basic/index.html) Psycopg 3 is a modern implementation of a PostgreSQL adapter for Python.

+[PyMongo](https://pymongo.readthedocs.io/en/4.6.0/index.html) is a Python distribution containing tools for working with MongoDB (Synchronous)

 [Python Dotenv](https://github.com/theskumar/python-dotenv) Python-dotenv reads key-value pairs from a `.env` file and can set them as environment variables.
 It helps in the development of applications